laghoule/pvcscaler/README.md

 ## Features

+- List workload with PVC of the specified storage class.
-- **Scale up**: Scale up pods defined in the input state file.
+- Scale up pods defined in the input state file.
-- **Scale down**: Scale down pods with PVCs, in specified namespaces and storage class with optional output state file.
+- Scale down pods with PVCs, in specified namespaces and storage class with optional output state file.

 ## Prerequisites